-The Rev. Nathan C. Brooks, coordinator of Pastoral Counseling Services for The Counseling Center of Human Kind (formerly the Presbyterian Homes and Family Services) will present the Jennie Cutler Shumate Lecture on Christian Ministry at Lynchburg College on April 18 at 7:30 p.m. in Snidow Chapel.
+The Rev. Nathan C. Brooks, coordinator of Pastoral Counseling Services for The Counseling Center of Human Kind (formerly the Presbyterian Homes and Family Services) will present the Jennie Cutler Shumate Lecture on Christian Ministry at University of Lynchburg on April 18 at 7:30 p.m. in Snidow Chapel.
 His topic will be “Preparing for Caring: The Faith-Guided Path to Service.”

 On April 17, Rev. Brooks will address “Anger: Deadly Sin or Spiritual Ally?” for the Turner-Warren Lecture on Life and Faith at 4 p.m. at First Christian Church (Disciples of Christ) 3109 Rivermont Ave., Lynchburg.
-The lectures are sponsored by Lynchburg College and First Christian Church, and both are free and open to the public.
+The lectures are sponsored by University of Lynchburg and First Christian Church, and both are free and open to the public.

 An ordained American Baptist pastor, Rev. Brook s served as minister of Peakland Baptist Church in Lynchburg for 33 years.
 He was co-founder and executive director of Pastoral Counseling Services of Central Virginia for 44 years before merging the center with Presbyterian Homes and Family Services, Inc. in 2012.
 He is certified by the American Association of Pastoral Counselors at the Fellow Level.